pappasfotios/NacroCor/README.md

 $$Nacroc_t(X,Y)= \left ({\sum_{i=t}^{0.5}{W_i}} \right )^{-1} \left ({\sum_{i = t}^{0.5}{\frac{W_i}{2}(QSS_l(X_i,Y_i) + QSS_r(X_i,Y_i))}} \right )$$

 Step t can be adjusted accordingly in each scenario.
-Ideally, t is a positive proper divisor of 0.5.
+Ideally, 100t is a positive proper divisor of 50.

 Notice that a different weight is assigned for each step (symmetrical - quadratic function of quantile